Cal Raleigh Player Props: Mariners vs. Angels

 - Raleigh hit .211 with 20 doubles, a triple, 27 home runs and 38 walks.

-- Raleigh picked up an RBI in 40 of 124 games last season (32.3%), including 17 occasions when he drove in multiple runs (13.7%).
-He had three or more RBIs in seven games.
+- Raleigh drove in a run in 32.3% of his 124 games last year, with more than one RBI in 13.7% of those contests (17).
+He drove in three or more runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.